How to assess project management skills

 Testify breaks down cognitive skills into several specific tests, which include:

-2. Numerical Reasoning test
+2. Numerical reasoning test

 Project managers should be able to reason numerically to handle metrics and comprehend how a team is doing on a project.